It’s time to dream of a starry night!

 Although this color is more like gray, you can easily detect a slight blue undertone in several lighting and spacing conditions.

-So, when you tend to admire the cooler tones than the warmer, this color is quite a great recommendation.
+So, when you tend to admire the cooler tones from SW rather than the warmer, this color is quite a great recommendation.

 And since it’s quite light and versatile, it’s comparatively easier to incorporate and pair with other complementary colors.